Stylization

 data-readmore-processed

-Added to the content element after being processed by the plugin.
+Added to the content element after processing by the plugin.

 • Value: true.

-• Used to indicate that the element has already been initialized to prevent reprocessing.
+• Used to indicate that the element has already been initialized to avoid reprocessing.

 ARIA Attributes